genlaw/genlaw.github.io/glossary.md

 ### Privacy violation

 A **privacy violation** involves unauthorized or inappropriate intrusion into an individual’s personal information or activities.
 Privacy violations may occur in various forms from data breaches, surveillance, identity theft, or sharing personal or sensitive information without consent.
-These violations may lead to significant harm such as the loss of personal autonomy, reputational damage or financial loss.
+These violations may lead to significant harm such as the loss of personal autonomy, reputational damage, or financial loss.

 ### Consent